atoponce/deckware/README.md

 ## Randomness Extractor
 Deckware is a 237-bit randomness extractor, returning the randomness in the shuffle of a 54-card deck of standard playing cards (52 cards and 2 jokers).
 It's inspired by [Pokerware][1], which is in turn inspired by [Diceware][2].
-However, Deckware does not ship a word list.
-Instead, it returns a 237-bit hexadecimal string for you do do with as you please.
-One use could be converting that hexadecimal string into a 14-word [Niceware passphrase][3], or as the entropy for a [Bitcoin BIP39 mnemonic][4]
+Deckware also ships its own word list, which is explained later in this readme.
+The entropy extractor returns a 237-bit hexadecimal string for you do do with as you please.
+One use could be converting that hexadecimal string into a 14-word [Niceware passphrase][3], as the entropy for a [Bitcoin BIP39 mnemonic][4], or as an 8-word Deckware passphrase, described below.

 The entire tool is self-contained in a single HTML file which can and should be executed offline by opening the file locally in your browser.
 It does not require any external dependencies, and does